Skip to content

 A rights retention statement (or RRS) is a statement inserted into the submitted version of a manuscript to affirm that the author’s accepted manuscript (AAM) arising from this submission is licensed under a Creative Commons CC BY licence.
 This allows the author to make their AAM available in a repository immediately on publication under CC BY.

-Several major funders now require these statements to be included on submission, including UKRI and the Wellcome Trust; please see our UKRI FAQs and our Wellcome Trust page for further details.
+Several major funders now require these statements to be included on submission, including UKRI and the Wellcome Trust; for more information on these specific funders please see our UKRI FAQs and our Wellcome Trust page, or for a or for an overview have a look at our Library webpage on rights retention.

 SORA